 Recommended Assignment Types

-- Individual student presentations, structured talks, audio or video submissions with a clearly delivered central message
+Individual student submissions of:- Presentations, structured talks, or audio/video submissions with a clearly delivered central message

 - Discipline-specific oral formats (e.g., lab presentations, design critiques, policy briefings)

-- Performed skits or dramatic monologues with clear message or topic
+- Performed skits or dramatic monologues with a clear message/topic

-- Instructional video to inform the audience of how to solve a problem or complete a process
+- Instructional video of how to solve a problem or complete a process

 - Podcast-style recordings with identifiable organization and audience focus